sdawidowich/Binomial-Distribution-Calculator/README.md

 # Distribution-Calculator
-Binomial Distribution Calculator made using HTML, CSS, and JavaScript
+Distribution Calculator made using HTML, CSS, and JavaScript